Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ### _Mission of the Tangle Community Treasury Grant Committee:_

-_A community-led committee-based grant program to support the Shimmer and IOTA network while empowering the ecosystems_
+_A community-led and committee-based grant program to support the Shimmer and IOTA network while empowering the ecosystems_

 ### 3.1 The Committee

-The committee will be set up with five members to manage both funding allocations by the Shimmer and IOTA community. ***This is suggested only for the interim so that the two treasuries can align after the current committee members have finished their term.***
+The committee will be set up with five members to manage all assests allocated to them by the Shimmer and IOTA community.

-#### 3.1.1 One is the *Program Lead*, which, besides reviewing funding requests, takes care of all administrative tasks and reporting and coordinates the committee member’s work for the IOTA and Shimmer community treasury funds.
+#### 3.1.1 One of the committee members is the *Program Lead*, which, besides reviewing funding requests, takes care of all administrative tasks and reporting and coordinates the committee member’s work for the IOTA and Shimmer community treasury funds.

-#### 3.1.1.1 Program Lead Specific to Tangle DAO LLC Roles and Responsibilities
+#### 3.1.1.1 Program leads tasks and responsibilities specific to the operations of the Tangle DAO LLC
 - Ensure that Tangle DAO LLC always maintains an operational legal status.
-- Ensure any binding governance votes by the community do not commit the Tangle DAO LLC to conduct illegal activities or lose its non-profit status.
-Any community governance proposal that would incite the LLC to lose its registration or non-profit status will be declined.
-The program lead will be responsible for getting a legal statement from the LLC legal representative and presenting it to the community.
+- Ensure any binding governance votes by the community do not task the Tangle DAO LLC to conduct illegal activities or could lead to lose its non-profit status.
+Any community governance proposal that would incite the LLC to lose its registration or non-profit status will be declined in the initial proposal process.
+The program lead will be responsible for getting a legal statement from the LLC legal representative and presenting it to the community in case of an dispute about the decline.
-- The lead will ensure that all payments invoiced or requests to the Tangle DAO LLC are paid and accounted for publicly.
+- The lead will ensure that all payments invoiced or requests to the Tangle DAO LLC are paid out in a timely manner and accounted for publicly.
 - The program lead will ensure that the LLC’s legal documents in the GitHub [Tangle DAO LLC Documentation](https://github.com/Deep-Sea-888/Tangle-DAO-LLC-Documentation) are up-to-date.
 The lead will also liaise with the LLC legal representative if new legal documents are required.
 - The program lead will maintain the www.TangleTreasury.org website and ensure the domain stays active while correcting any process errors promptly.
-- The program lead will ensure all committee members and/or consultant hours are tracked between the two community treasuries and shown in the public accounting ledger.
+- The program lead will ensure all committee members and/or consultant hours are tracked seperately between the two community treasuries (IOTA and Shimmer) and shown in the public accounting ledger.
-- Act as the signing agent for the Tangle DAO LLC when the community has approved the LLC to bind a contract.
+- The program lead act as the signing agent for the Tangle DAO LLC in case the community approves the LLC to bind a contract(s).

-#### 3.1.1.2 Program Lead Specific to Tangle Community Treasury Grant Roles and Responsibilities
+#### 3.1.1.2 Program leads tasks and responsibilities specific to the operations of the Tangle Community Treasury grant committees
 - The Lead will promote the program, identify directions for funding, and has a thought leadership role in guaranteeing the program’s success.
-- The Lead keeps a distinct and complete separation of grants and accounting between the IOTA and Shimmer community funds.
-- The Lead is directly involved in grant reviews and decides which reviewers should work on a proposal.
+- The Lead is directly involved in grant reviews and allocates suitable reviewers to work on proposals based on their qualifications and experience.
-- Further, an important part is ongoing coordination with the second ecosystem funding program run by the Tangle Ecosystem Association and the Shimmer Growth Committee to ensure effective alignment in the goals and directions of the community grants program.
+- Further, an important part is the ongoing coordination with the second ecosystem funding program run by the Tangle Ecosystem Association and the initiatives of Shimmer Growth Committee to ensure effective alignment in the goals and directions of the community grants program.
 - The Lead will organize bi-weekly treasury working meetings for the committees elected by the IOTA and Shimmer communities.
 Each week, the program lead will schedule a treasury meeting.
 Each Treasury will share the hours incurred if committee members represent the IOTA and Shimmer community.
-When the Tangle Treasury scales and there are two separate, distinct committees, they invoice the hours they incur.
-- The Lead will promptly and transparently complete all financial and asset accountings while showing independent ledgers between the Shimmer and IOTA committees.
+- The Lead will promptly and transparently complete all financial and asset accountings while maintaining independent ledgers between the Shimmer and IOTA committees.
-- The Lead will complete quarterly transparent reports for each community and how the community funds were used.
+- The Lead will complete quarterly transparent reports for each community on how the community funds were used.
 - The Lead will act as the first public contact for anyone that wants to approach the committee besides funding requests.
-- The Program Lead will be contracted by Marshal Island DAO LLC (to be set up), which acts as the legal body of the program and offers limited liability and the needed legal structure to ensure a safe operation.
+- The Program Lead will be contracted by Marshal Island DAO LLC, which acts as the legal entity of the program and offers limited liability and the needed legal structure to ensure a safe operation.
-- To establish this contract, the Program Lead shall have a legal entity (company, LLC, GmbH, etc.) set up in its home jurisdiction to engage in agreements and manage the Tangle DAO LLC consultant in the Marshall Islands that registers and maintains the LLC.
+- To establish this contract, the Program Lead shall have a legal entity (company, LLC, GmbH, etc.) set up in its home jurisdiction to engage in agreements and manage the Tangle DAO LLC.
 - The Lead will be compensated for his time at USD 70 per hour.
-The community approved this amount through the community governance vote [Phase III (SGP-0005) Shimmer Community Grant Committee](https://govern.iota.org/t/sgp-0005-shimmer-community-grant-committee/1597).
-- The Tangle DAO LLC will compensate the program lead not to exceed a 40-hours-per-week as a sum of both community treasury committee activities, and they will sign a 12-month service provider contract.
+- The Tangle DAO LLC will compensate the program lead for a maximum of 40-hours-per-week as a sum of both community treasury committee activities, and both parties will sign a 12-month service provider contract.
 Compensation will be paid from the respective “Shimmer Committee USDT budget” and “IOTA Committee USDT budget” based on the submitted hours per committee.
-- The program lead will have 30 days of paid vacation that they may take at their leisure.
-The program lead must manage the treasury operations and adequately communicate with the co-lead and committee to ensure daily operations can continue smoothly and effectively.
-Their vacation should not impact the treasury grant committee’s daily activities negatively.
-The program lead should, if possible, be able to be reached in an emergency.
-Such time will be split between the two community treasuries evenly for compensation.
-- The program lead will also have paid national holidays for their country; for example, if the Program Lead was registered in Germany, they would have holidays such as New Year’s Day, Ascension Day, Whit Monday, German Unity Day, and others.

-#### 3.1.2 The *Grant Reviewers* will process funding requests part-time.
+#### 3.1.2 The *Grant Reviewers* will process funding requests on a part-time basis.

 - Each set of committee members (IOTA and Shimmer) operates a 3 of 5 Gnosis multi-signature wallet respective to the community treasury they manage, with a required 3 out of 5 signatures for any operation (like spending funds or adding or removing members).
 - The Lead will assign reviewers to work on proposals based on their qualifications, experience, and availability.
 - Grant reviewers will operate on a service provider contract with the Tangle DAO LLC.
 - The grant reviewers will be compensated for their time at USD 50 per hour.
-The community approved this amount through the governance vote (Governance Vote Link Here).
 Compensation will be paid from the respective “Shimmer Committee USDT budget” and “IOTA Committee USDT budget” based on the submitted hours per committee.
 - The Tangle DAO LLC will compensate the grant reviewers based on providing a maximum of 10 hours per week, and they will sign a 12-month service provider contract.
 - The committee members will select one of the four reviewers as the **Co-Lead**.
 The Co-Lead acts on behalf of the Committee Lead in cases of sickness, holidays, or leaving.
 If the lead resigns, the Co-Lead continues the operation and organizes an election of a new Lead through a community vote.
 - If the Programm Lead is unavailable/sick/on leave and the Co-Lead needs to fill this position, the Co-Lead will be compensated for this extra time at the same rate the program lead receives at $70 per hour and can invoice up to 40 hrs per week during his time filling in for the program lead.

 ### 3.2 The Tangle Community Treasury Grant Committee Term

 #### 3.2.1 The communities will approve the grant committee through a governance vote annually for 12 months.
 The term will start on the day when the Firefly vote (Phase 3) results to continue the Tangle DAO LLC and/or Tangle Community Treasury, and the chosen committee members shall be publicly announced.
-Each year before the end of the approved operating period, the below decisions shall be made by a community governance vote.
+Each year before the end of the approved operating period, the below described decisions shall be made through a community governance vote.

-- The communities will decide annually to continue or end the Tangle Community Treasury grant committee through a community governance vote.
-This governance vote must be initiated a minimum of 6 weeks before the end of the approved period the committee is authorized to operate.
+- The Shimmer and IOTA shall conduct community votes to renew their respective committees for another year and must include include the request for a new budget allocation from the respective community treasuries so that the program can stay operational.
+These governance votes shall be initiated a minimum of 6 weeks before the end of the approved periods the committees are authorized to operate.
 - The Shimmer and IOTA communities will decide annually to continue or end the Tangle DAO LLC.
 Only with community independent majority votes between the two communities can the Tangle DAO LLC be closed down or governance decisions be implemented.
 If both communities do not vote in favor of a change, then the proposal does not pass and is not implemented.
 - If both communities decide not to continue the Tangle Community Treasury grant committee or Tangle DAO LLC, the program and/or co-lead will work together to enable a graceful shutdown of operations and transfer all assets back to the community-controlled wallet addresses.
 If a specific community (e.g., IOTA or Shimmer) wants to discontinue its committee management, it can do so through its community governance vote.
 - Further, the program and co-lead will ensure all legal obligations, including documentation, forms signed, and any registration fees or required taxes, are paid, and no legal obligations remain with the Marshall Islands.
 The Tangle Community Treasury and/or Tangle DAO LLC shall meet any legally bound contractual obligations and outstanding payments, while outstanding approved grants shall be funded by the respective community treasury that has approved that grant.
 The Tangle DAO LLC shall secure all costs for an operational shutdown before transferring all assets back to the community-controlled address or addresses.
 Suppose there are non-tokenized assets such as real tangible assets or fiat under Tangle DAO LLC control or bank accounts.
 In that case, such investments will be transferred back to the community as approved by a community governance vote.